well-typed/memory-usage-zurihac-2021/README.md

 ## Summary

+Now we understand how to create and interpret a heap profile using a combination of the eventlog and eventlog2html.
+This provides a high-level overview of your programs memory usage.

 ### Exercise: Profiling an application

 We have prepared a simple server application which might have some memory issues